dgraph-io/dgraph/wiki/content/query-language/index.md

 ### Indexes in Background

+Indexes may take long time to compute depdending upon the size of the data.
-Starting Dgraph version `20.3.0`, indexes are computed in the background, and thus indexing may still be running after an Alter operation returns.
+Starting Dgraph version `20.03.0`, indexes can be computed in the background, and thus indexing may still be running after an Alter operation returns.
 This requires that you wait for indexing to complete before running queries that require newly created indices.
 Such queries will fail with an error